 1. Be flexible

 Well, that’s not going to happen and if you ran an airline, you wouldn’t discount fares that day either, now would you?
-To prove my point, I just ran a search on Google Flights (above) for round-trip non-stop flights from Los Angeles to New York for the holidays.
-You can see that leaving on Thursday and returning on Sunday are the most expensive days to fly.
-The roundtrip will cost $605 and that’s for a 4:45pm flight that arrives at 1am which no one wants to take.
-Note: I’m pricing these flights out on September 6, 2021).
+To prove my point, I just ran a search on Google Flights (screenshot above) for round-trip non-stop flights from New York to Miami for the holidays.
+You can see that leaving on Friday and returning on Monday are the most expensive days to fly.

-You can save even more by flying on Christmas Eve or early Christmas Day and return on New Year’s Eve or early on New Years Day.
+You can usually save even more by flying on Christmas Eve or early Christmas Day and returning on New Year’s Eve or early on New Years Day.

 2. Consider the time of day